Food insecurity in Australia: What is it, who experiences it and how can child and family services support families experiencing it?

 - There are three key components of food insecurity: inadequate access to food, inadequate supply and the inappropriate use of food (e.g., inappropriate preperation of food).
 The prevalence of food insecurity amongst the Australian population is estimated at 5% (Burns, 2004).

-- Certain groups in Australia are more susceptible to food insecurity - including unemployed people, single parent households, low-income earners, rentals households and young people (Burns, 2004).
+- Certain groups in Australia are more susceptible to food insecurity - including unemployed people, single parent households, low-income earners, rental households and young people (Burns, 2004).

 - Indigenous, culturally and linguistically diverse (CALD) and socially isolated people may also experience food insecurity at a higher rate (Strategic Inter-Governmental Nutrition Alliance of the National Public Health Partnership [SIGNAL NPHP], 2001).